Person writing by hand in a paper journal in a bright sunroom

 Common Questions

 They are questions that help you clear your head, set an intention, and choose your focus at the start of the day.
-You write in your own notebook.
+You write in your own journal.

 Empty whatever is on your mind, set an intention for who you want to be, and name the one thing that would make today a win.